 - 1. Remove all racks and oven accessories. - 2.
 Scrape or wipe loose debris and grease from the oven bottom. - 3.
 Pour 1 cup of tap water onto the oven bottom.
-(Figure 36) Close oven door.
+(Figure 43) Close oven door.

-Figure 36: Add 1 cup of tap water
+Figure 43: Add 1 cup of tap water

-- 4. Press Steam Clean. - 5.
-Press OK/START.
-St Cn will appear in the display. - 6.
-To see the time remaining in the Steam Clean cycle press the Steam Clean key once.
+- 4. Press Steam Clean. - Press START.St Cn will appear in the display. - 6.
+The time remaining in the Steam Clean cycle is shown in the display.
 Do not open the door during this time.
-If door is open while in Steam Clean for more than 4 minutes an open door alarm will sound. - 7.
+If door is open while in Steam Clean (d-O) will appear in the display. - 7.
 When the steam clean cycle is complete an alert will sound and the END message will show in the display.
-Press OFF to return to the clock. - 8.
-Take care opening the door when the steam clean is finished.
-Stand to the side of the oven out of the way of escaping vapor.
+Press off to return to the clock.